 In terms of features, it is anticipated that the iPhone 12 models will include everything currently available on the iPhone 11, including Deep Fusion and Night mode.
 It is, therefore, possible that Apple will have more software image processing features planned for this year, mainly to benefit from the new ToF technology.

 What about the camera at the front?
 We don’t know much so far, but the iPhone 11 certainly offers room for improvement.
 We’ll refresh to learn more about the front-facing camera for the iPhone 12.

 Apple iPhone 12 Power

-Apple’s partner TSMC is on track to start production of the A14 processor using a new 5-nanometer process in Q2, according to a recent supply chain study.
+According to a recent supply chain study, Apple’s partner TSMC is on track to start producing the A14 processor using a new 5-nanometer process in Q2.
 The A13 was manufactured with a 7nm processor, so thanks to the 5nm process, the A14 should be more power-efficient and quicker.

 Precisely what sort of performance are we waiting for?
 Early estimates indicate that the A14 could make the iPhone 12 as powerful as the 15-inch MacBook Pro when combined with the rumored 6GB RAM.
 Thanks to a particular emphasis on multi-core performance, game efficiency could be improved by more than 50 percent.
 Such advances are mainly due to the 5 nm production process.

 The iPhone 12 could also feature enhanced Face ID performance outside of the latest A14 CPU.
 Barclays analysts say the iPhone 12 lineup will feature a “refreshed” Face ID system.
 This precisely the analysts’ mean by “refreshed” is uncertain, but with improved performance and other improvements, it could suggest that Apple would update the TrueDepth camera system used for Face ID.